Serving all people by providing personalized health and wellness through exemplary care, education and research.

 Systemic treatments destroy or control cancer cells throughout the entire body.
 Chemotherapy and targeted therapy are examples.

 Each type of treatment has a different goal.
-Here is a list of head and neck cancer treatments and their goals:
+Here is a list of common head and neck cancer treatments:

 Radiation therapy.
-Radiation uses X-rays to kill cancer cells.
+Radiation uses X-rays to kill cancer cells and shrink tumors.
 This is sometimes the only type of treatment used for head and neck cancer.
-More often it will be used together with radiation or targeted therapy.
+More often it will be used together with chemotherapy or targeted therapy.
 And it is sometimes used to shrink a tumor before surgery so that a smaller operation can be done or to get rid of any cancer cells that are left after surgery.
 Radiation may also be used if the cancer comes back after initial treatment.
 Radiation only treats cancers in the area that is radiated.

 Chemotherapy.
-This is the use of drugs to treat the cancer.
-The goal of chemotherapy is to reduce the chance that the cancer will spread to other parts of your body.
-Chemotherapy given before definitive therapy, such as radiation, is called radiosensitizing treatment.
-It can be followed by radiation or it can be the primary treatment.
-Chemotherapy may also be used for more advanced cancers, when radiation or surgery cannot be used, or for disease that has spread.
+This is the use of medicines to treat the cancer.
+One goal of chemotherapy is to reduce the size of a tumor before using other types of treatment.
+This may also decrease the chance that the cancer will spread to other parts of your body.
+Chemotherapy is most often given at the same time as radiation, which is called radiosensitizing treatment.
+Chemotherapy may also be used for more advanced cancers, when radiation or surgery can’t be used.
+Or it may be used for disease that has spread.

 Targeted therapy.
-This treatment uses drugs that target specific parts of cancer cells.
-For example, many head and neck cancer cells have too much of a protein called epidermal growth factor receptor (EGFR), which helps them grow.
-The most commonly used drug of this type is called cetuximab.
-Drugs that target EGFR are sometimes used to treat head and neck cancers.
+This treatment uses medicines that target specific parts of cancer cells.
+For example, many head and neck cancer cells have too much of a protein called EGFR, which helps them grow.
+The most commonly used medicine that targets these cells is called cetuximab.
+It blocks EGFR so the cancer cell growth slows or stops.
+Medicines that target EGFR are sometimes used to treat head and neck cancers.

-New treatment methods are tested in clinical trials.
-Before beginning treatment, ask your doctor if there are any clinical trials you should consider.
+Researchers are always finding new ways to treat cancer.
+These new methods are tested in clinical trials.
+Talk with your doctor to find out if there are any clinical trials you should consider.